 - Agarose powder is hazardous hence always wear gloves, face mask and goggles while preparing of an agarose gel.

-- During boiling of agarose wear oven-gloves (heat resistant).
+- During the boiling of agarose wear oven-gloves (heat resistant).
 Do not use plastic gloves, it will burn your hand.

 - EtBr is a carcinogenic and mutagenic therefore take necessary precautions.

-Can we make electrophoresis instrument in our lab? think about it and let me know in the comment box.
+Can we make the electrophoresis instrument in our lab? think about it and let me know in the comment box.

 The agarose gel electrophoresis is an unmatched and non-replaceable technique until now.
 However, some of the other fast and more accurate options are now available but are so costly.